-Every leader has his own way of leading a team.
+Every leader has their own way of leading a team.
 When you have co-founders the distinction in leadership styles becomes even more prominent.
 Keep in mind that your employees may have to work under the leadership of different people throughout the day.
-Dealing with different leadership styles, may cause irritation and confusion.
+Dealing with different leadership styles may cause irritation and confusion.

-For instance, one of your co-founders may take a directive approach to work, while you have a more inclusive and open style of communication.
+For instance, one of your cofounders may take a direct approach to work, while you have a more inclusive and open style of communication.
 The best way to tackle these differences is to focus on developing a synergistic company culture and core values that guide your team.
-These principles must be strong enough to offer consistency in decision making and people’s overall involvement in the business.
+These principles must be strong enough to offer consistency in decision-making and people’s overall involvement in the business.

-Often times an employee has to rely on someone elses co-operation, input or output to get their job done.
+Oftentimes an employee has to rely on someone else’s cooperation, input, or output to get their job done.
 This can cause dissension.
-For example if a member of your sales team is regularly late to input monthly sale figures, then your accountant will definitely be late in submitting reports.
-This type of interdependency-based conflict can be resolved by clarifying roles and responsibilities while ensuring that each employee is held accountable to their tasks.
+For example, if a member of your sales team is regularly late to input monthly sales figures, then your accountant will definitely be late in submitting reports.
+This type of interdependency-based conflict can be resolved by clarifying roles and responsibilities while ensuring that each employee is held accountable for their tasks.

 Avoiding these types of workplace disputes should be a preemptive part of your company culture.
 But when they do happen, actively resolving these conflicts can create a more positive and enriching work environment.

 Angelina Farrell works with intermediate.com.au as a workplace conflict resolution practitioner.
-Her passion towards writing makes her write informative blogs dealing with workplace disputes, solutions, mediation, etc.
+Her passion for writing makes her write informative blogs dealing with workplace disputes, solutions, mediation, etc.

 © YFS Magazine.
 All Rights Reserved.
 Copying prohibited.
 All material is protected by U.S. and international copyright laws.
 Unauthorized reproduction or distribution of this material is prohibited.
 Sharing of this material under Attribution-NonCommercial-NoDerivatives 4.0 International terms, listed here, is permitted.